-I recently ported the Basilisk II classic Macintosh emulator to run in a web browser.
-I've been hoping to get it running for some time, and originally attempting to get it working back in 2013, before switching to porting the PCE emulator.
+I recently ported the Basilisk II Classic Macintosh emulator to run in a web browser.
+I've been hoping to get it running for some time, and previously made an attempt back in 2013, before switching to focus on the PCE emulator.
 Since then browser technologies have advanced, and I've learned a lot more about emulation (in part by making a simulated computer of my own).
 The Basilisk II port is the culmination of both of these things.
-But enough about me, let's get into the gory technical details of how the project is hacked together.
+But enough about me, let's get into the gory technical details of how it works.

 How it works

 Basically, the emulator code is compiled with Emscripten and run in a Web Worker.
 Communication with the main thread happens by reading and writing SharedArrayBuffers shared between the main browser thread and the worker, which allows the emulator code to run without ever yielding.
 This allows the simulation to be more smooth, as the emulator thread can just focus on simulating the Macintosh computer, and leave the tasks of displaying the contents of the video framebuffer and playing audio up to the main (browser) thread.